cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 ---
-title: Migration for Leaderboard
+title: Introducing a Leaderboard after Production
 order: 19
 description: Introducing a leaderboard to your in-production blockchain
 tag: deep-dive
 ---

-# Migration for Leaderboard
+# Introducing a Leaderboard after Production

 <HighlightBox type="synopsis">